Laci1953/Cowgol_on_CP_M/README.md

 The INCLUDE folder contains the include files and the library file cowgol.coo

+The GAMES folder contains some old computer games, rewritten in Cowgol.

-The Examples folder contains examples of compilation sessions.
+The EXAMPLES folder contains examples of compilation sessions.

 # COWGOL for Z80 computers provided with 128/512 KB RAM
 -------------------------------------------------------